salaboy/platforms-on-k8s/chapter-8/knative/README.md

 ```

-To recap, by using Knative Services traffic splitting and header/tag based routing capabilities we have implemented Canary Releases, A/B testing patterns and Blue/Green deployments.
+To recap, by using Knative Services traffic splitting and header/tag-based routing capabilities we have implemented Canary Releases, A/B testing patterns, and Blue/Green deployments.
 Check the [Knative Website](https://knative.dev) for more information about the project.

 ## Clean up